 The Dorset countryside and especially the beautiful coastline felt like a great place to start.
 I had been to Swanage recently and loved the old quarry at Winspit.
 It has amazing stone areas that have been carved away into the hillside and have left stone areas that, to me felt like a natural amphitheatre.
-After showing the band some images from the quarry they agreed it would be a great place to shoot.
+After showing the Dorset String Quartet some images from the quarry they agreed it would be a great place to shoot.

 I approached the owners of the quarry and they were happy let us to shoot there for half a day.
 Weather was really important and I knew it need to be a lovely sunny day.
 We had a weather call two days prior to the shoot day, just in case we had to postpone.

 After all I was going to be using high powered flash heads out doors with electricity.

 The Dorset String Quartet brought a few different outfit changes , so that they could have more variety in the shots.